skip to content

 Human anti-doping

-Human anti-doping rules exist to protect the health and welfare of athletes at the same time as protecting the integrity of the sport itself and ensuring a level playing field.
+Human anti-doping rules exist to protect the health and welfare of athletes, while also protecting the integrity of the sport itself and ensuring a level playing field.
 British Equestrian supports both the Federation Equestre Internationale (FEI) and UK Anti-Doping (UKAD) in its human anti-doping work.

-New!
-The World Anti Doping Agency Prohibited List for 2023 is now published which comes into effect on 1 January 2023.
+The World Anti-Doping Agency has published its 2025 Prohibited List of Substances and Methods, which come into effect on 1 January 2025.

 The World Anti-Doping Agency (WADA) publishes and maintains a list of the substances and methods which are:

-Prohibited at all times (both in-competition and out-of-competition); or
+• Prohibited at all times (both in-competition and out-of-competition)

-Prohibited in-competition* only (athletes can be tested for these substances or methods during the in-competition period.
-The substance/method is not forbidden at other times); or
+• Prohibited in-competition* only (athletes can be tested for these substances or methods during the in-competition period.
+The substance/method is not forbidden at other times)

 Within these categories, some substances are "conditional" – athletes are allowed to take up to a specific dose or within a specific dosage range but outside of that dose or range the substance is prohibited (for example, some ingredients found in asthma inhalers).
 Other conditional substances are those that are only prohibited by the way they are taken (route of administration) - for example, applied as a cream, or swallowed, or inhaled.